rehierl/node-tree-outliner/3-4-0-design-5.md

 Note that an algorithm, which begins with a type-2 sectioning node, will not visit the section's actual content nodes.
 In addition to that, a type-2 sectioning node is defined to only contain passive nodes.
-Because of that, an algorithm would only produce a single section that is limited to all the sectioning node's descendants.
+Because of that, an algorithm would only produce a single section that is limited to the descendants of the type-2 sectioning node.

 **CLARIFICATION**
-Closing a type-2 section when its parent container is exited can not be avoided, if the type-2 definition is strict (see: "Why no loose type-2 definition?").
+Closing a type-2 section when its parent container is exited is a necessity, if the type-2 definition is strict (see: "Why no loose type-2 definition?").

-That is, because if a type-2 sectioning node has no next sibling, the first node associated will be the next sibling of one of the sectioning node's ancestors, if one even exists.
-Consequently, the type-2 section would then be in conflict with the strict type-2 definition.
+That is, because if a type-2 sectioning node has no next sibling, the first node associated will be the next sibling of one of the sectioning node's ancestors.
+The type-2 section would then consequently be in conflict with a strict type-2 definition.

 <!-- ======================================================================= -->
 ## derived statements